 The only legitimate way to get a bad Google review removed is to contact the customer directly and try to fix their problem in private.
 You’re probably going to have to suck up your pride but making that customer happy again is much better than a bad review hanging over your business’s head forever.

 Another tip is linking to your Google My Business Review Form.
-Search for your company by name in Google.
+Search for your company by name on Google.
 Click on the button “Write a review”.
 You’ll see a Google Review box has popped up, copy the URL out of the address bar.
 Shorten your Google review URL.
-Send to your clients and start getting Google Reviews.
+Send it to your clients and start getting Google Reviews.

 Bottom line: The best way to get lots of more Google Reviews is not to try to game the system – don’t buy google reviews, it’s to provide great products and services and make it easy for your customers to rave about you.